Azure Synapse SQL On-Demand OPENROWSET Common Table Expression with SQLAlchemy

 where c_date = '2020-01-01'

-Still writing such queries in data pipelines soon becomes cumbersome end error prone.
-So once we moved from writing the queries in the Azure Synapse Workbench to using them in our daily workflows with python, we wanted to have a better way to programmatically generate the SQL statements.
+Still, writing such queries in data pipelines soon becomes cumbersome and error-prone.
+So once we moved from writing the queries in the Azure Synapse Workbench to using them in our daily workflows with Python, we wanted a better way to programmatically generate SQL statements.

-SQLAlchemy is still our library of choice to work with SQL in python.
-SQLAlchemy already has support for Microsoft SQL Server so most of the Azure Synapse SQL-on-Demand features are covered.
-I have not yet found a native way to work with openrowset queries, but it's quite easy to use the text() feature to inject the missing statement
+SQLAlchemy is still our library of choice to work with SQL in Python.
+SQLAlchemy already has support for Microsoft SQL Server, so most of the Azure Synapse SQL-on-Demand features are covered.
+I have not yet found a native way to work with openrowset queries, but it is easy to use the text() feature to inject the missing statement.

 import sqlalchemy as sa